zhijie-group/SIFT/README.md

 ## Acknowledgements
-Our work builds upon OpenCompass provided by Shanghai AI Lab.
-We also used the open-source models Qwen and LLaMA for local evaluation.
-The DeepSeek model is provided by a cloud service platform.
+Our work mainly builds upon [OpenCompass](https://github.com/open-compass/opencompass).
+We also used the open-source models [Qwen](https://github.com/QwenLM/Qwen2.5) and [LLaMA](https://github.com/meta-llama/llama3) for local evaluation.
+The DeepSeek-r1 model was evaluated via API calls.